Dengue Fever (cont.)

 How is dengue fever diagnosed?

-In 2011, the U.S. Food and Drug Administration (FDA) approved a blood test to diagnose people with dengue fever, called the DENV Detect IgM Capture ELISA.
-The FDA notes that the new test may also give a positive result when a person has a closely related virus, such West Nile disease.
+In 2011, the U.S. Food and Drug Administration (FDA) approved a blood test called the DENV Detect IgM Capture ELISA to diagnose people with dengue fever.
+The FDA notes that the test may also give a positive result when a person has a closely related virus, such West Nile disease.

 What is the treatment for dengue fever?

 Because dengue fever is caused by a virus, there is no specific medicine or antibiotic to treat it.
-For typical dengue, the treatment is concerned with relief of the symptoms.
+For typical dengue, the treatment is concerned with relief of the symptoms and signs.
 Rest and fluid intake for hydration is important.
-Aspirin and nonsteroidal anti-inflammatory drugs should only be taken under a doctor's supervision because of the possibility of worsening bleeding complications.
+Pain relievers such as aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) should only be taken under a doctor's supervision because of the possibility of worsening bleeding complications.
 Acetaminophen (Tylenol) and codeine may be given for severe headache and for joint and muscle pain (myalgia).

 What is the prognosis for typical dengue fever?

 Typical dengue is fatal in less than 1% of cases.
-The acute phase of the illness with fever and myalgias lasts about one to two weeks.
+The acute phase of the illness with fever and muscle pain (myalgia) lasts about one to two weeks.
 Convalescence is accompanied by a feeling of weakness (asthenia), and full recovery often takes several weeks.

 Find out what women really need.